 Ledger

 The SecureSECO ledger stores all steps in the software development life cycle of a software artifact, from source code to running piece of code.
 We currently have a Live prototype (source code on github) of the ledger running for testing purposes.
-Please be careful and follow the accompanying tutorial.

 So what does the ledger store?